malcolms-anatomy/team_portfolio_project/README.md

 - **Frontend**: HTML, CSS
 - **Deployment**:
   - GitHub Pages for the landing page
-  - Heroku for the web app
+  - Render for the web app

 ---